Seller’s Disclosure in South Carolina: Here’s What You Must Disclose (2025 Update)

 3. Environmental Hazards

-• Health and Safety Risks: Disclose the presence of lead-based paint, asbestos, mold, or radon gas.
+• Health and Safety Risks: Understanding sc real estate law helps with environmental hazard reporting.
+Disclose lead paint, asbestos, mold, or radon gas.
+Document any pest infestations thoroughly.

 • Infestations: South Carolina is notorious for termites.
 If you’ve had an infestation or damage, make sure it’s disclosed when selling a house as is in South Carolina.